Transgressions and Chern characters in coarse homotopy theory: Functors and natural transformations

 We now develop the facts envisaged in \cref{biojrgogbfgbdb}.
 For the moment (in contrast to the convention adopted in \eqref{hrtgertggbgdfbdgf}) let $\ee\cX_{\bC}$ and $K\cX_{\bC,A}$ denote the non-equivariant coarse homology theories associated to $\ee\cX^{G}_{ \bC}$ and $K\cX^{G}_{ \bC,A}$ according \cref{khopertgertgrtgertge}.
 Further we let $\ee\cX^{\{e\}}_{\bC}$ and $K\cX^{\{e\}}_{\bC,A}$ denote the specializations of \eqref{ohkeroptgrtegertgerg} and \cref{gu90erwfwef} to the case of the trivial group.
 These functors carry $G$-actions induced by the $G$-action on $\bC$.

-In the following we show these these two versions of non-equivariant coarse homology theories are equivalent.
+In the following we show that these two versions of non-equivariant coarse homology theories are equivalent.

 Let $\Ccat_{2,1}$ denote the $2$-category of unital $C^{*}$-categories, functors and unitary equivalences.
 The functor $\ell:\Ccat\to \Ccat_{2,1}$ presents the Dwyer-Kan localization of $\Ccat$ at the unitary equivalences \cite{startcats}.
-If $F:\Ccat\to \cC$ is a functor which sends unitary equivalences to equivalences, then we obtain a canonical factorization
+If $F:\Ccat\to \cC$ is a functor which sends unitary equivalences to equivalences, then it has a canonical factorization

 \begin{prop} If $\bC$ admits all $AV$-sums, then we have canonical equivalences and \end{prop} \begin{proof} Let $F$ be one of $\ee^{\nCcat}_{|\Ccat}$ or $K_{A}\circ \ee^{\nCcat}_{|\Ccat}$.
 These functors send unitary equivalences to equivalences and therefore have factorizations $ F_{2,1}$ as in \eqref{gwerfwerfrfdsvdf}, and the functors in questions can be written in the form